melezhik/SparrowCI/README.md

 Tasks might produce artifacts that become visible within other tasks:

 ## Workers

 SparrowCI workers are ephemeral docker alpine instances, that are created for every build and then destroyed.
 If you need more OS support please let me know.

+Every task is executed in separated environments and does not see other tasks.

+Artifacts and tasks output data are mechanism how tasks communicate to each other.

 ## Parallel tasks execution